Erreur32/nginx-proxy-manager-Bash-API/README.md

 API_USER="admin@example.com"
 API_PASS="changeme"

-# Optional (only if you want in other placer than script directory)
+# Optional (only if you want in other /path than script directory)
 # DATA_DIR="/path/nginx_backup/dir"

 ```